On the unique predual problem for Lipschitz spaces: Lipschitz spaces

 The most important feature of the Arens-Eells spaces is a universal property: for any pointed metric space $X$ there is a natural isometric embedding $\iota: X \to {\rm \AE}(X)$ of $X$ in its Arens-Eells space, which takes the base point of $X$ to the origin of ${\rm \AE}(X)$, and which is universal among all nonexpansive base point preserving maps from $X$ into any Banach space.
 This fact is due to me and first appeared in \cite{W}, although it could have been deduced from results in an earlier paper of Kadets \cite{K} (which I unfortunately was not aware of).
 Indeed, one can simply define ${\rm \AE}(X)$ to be this universal space, whose existence and uniqueness is routine, and then easily check that its dual space is isometrically isomorphic to ${\rm Lip}_0(X)$.
 This was pointed out in \cite{DTZ}.

 In \cite{W} I asked whether the predual of ${\rm Lip}_0(X)$ is unique.
 Since then this problem has been noted by various authors, but the only previous work in this direction I know of is in \cite{Gd}, where it is shown that ${\rm Lip}_0(X) \cong L^\infty[0,1]$ when $X$ is a separable metric tree.
 This implies that the predual of ${\rm Lip}_0(Y)$ is unique if $Y$ is isometrically contained in such a space.
-The goal of the present paper is to show that the predual of ${\rm Lip}_0(X)$ is unique in a much more extensive class of cases.
-First, for any $X$ the predual of ${\rm Lip}(X)$ is unique.
-Second, the predual of ${\rm Lip}_0(X)$ is unique if the diameter of $X$ is finite.
-This case is important because it is precisely then that ${\rm Lip}_0(X)$ has a natural algebraic structure.
-(If ${\rm diam}(X) = \infty$ then the square of the function $f(p) = \rho(p,e)$ is not Lipschitz.)
-But ${\rm Lip}_0(X)$ is also interesting when ${\rm diam}(X) = \infty$, most notably when $X$ is itself a Banach space.
-In this case as well the predual of ${\rm Lip}_0(X)$ turns out to be unique.
-The general infinite diameter case will not be settled here.

-I owe special thanks to Uri Bader for supplying a proof of the crucial Lemma \ref{codimone} (with a subtle correction due to Cameron Zwarich).
+In this paper I show that for any $X$ the predual of ${\rm Lip}(X)$ is unique.